amul-dhungel/FreshGlobe/README.md

 # freshglobe
-This is a eco friendly project
+This is a eco friendly project.
+It was developed in google flutter Hack20 competition.

 ## Getting Started